intelligence-csd-auth-gr/Instance-Based-ZSL/README.md

 - **apply_occurence.py** 🠊 this file combines the predictions from label occurence with any provided ranking from the (un)weighted stages, storing the final decisions of the proposed algorithm into a proper *.pickle* file per time.

 - **IBZSL_evaluate.py** 🠊 the script through which the *Coverage* and the *1-error* metrics are computed for the proposed algorithm, as well as for the rest ones, apart for the NN_baselines, since these computations are computed into their corresponding files.
 Additionally, appropriate histograms and useful stats (frequency of correct predictions) are computed here, which are not recorded into the manuscript due to lack of space.

+### Supervised predictions

+This folder contains the supervised predictions of each examined mode.
+For mode3, there are provided all the 3 different seed-based versions of the decisions.

+- **evaluate_modes.py** 🠊 we provide here the code for evaluating the supervised performance of each mode regarding the seen labels.

 ### Results

 Here are added the finally produced .pickle files which facilitate the reproducibility of the results reported in Table 1 of the manuscript.

 - **ideal oracle** and **imperfect oracle** 🠊 exploited under the **IBZSL_evaluate.py**
 - **baselines** 🠊 exploited under the **NN_bioBERT_evaluate.py** (first unzip the existing *.7z* files)

 ## Requirements/Dependencies